What is colon cancer?

 - Stage 4 colon cancer is metastatic colon cancer.
 It has spread away from the colon to other parts of the body such as the liver, bones, or lungs.

-What other conditions have the same signs and symptoms as colon cancer?
+What other conditions have the same symptoms as colon cancer?

 There are other conditions that can cause the same signs and symptoms as colon cancer.
 Some of these conditions are very common.